adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;
 > <br>&mdash; <cite>Jeremy Keith</cite>

-If you have made it this far, you probably believe in people first whether it's the users or the client.
+If you have made it this far, you probably believe in people *first*, whether it's the users or the client.
 And, that Progressive Enhancement is the way to enable that belief.

-In order to provide a core experience, it is imperative your site works without Javascript, because that is the experience a user will get when Javascript *is* enabled, but incapable of running (for whatever reason).
+In order to provide a core experience, the site *must* work without Javascript.
+Why?
+Because that is the experience a user will get, when Javascript *is* enabled, but incapable of running (for whatever reason).

-Then, in order to determine that the browser can provide the enhanced experience, you must detect and where necessary, test **all of the features** used by your application *before* your application  uses them.
-This will ensure the page doesn't end up irrevocably broken, something that will ensure that your users don't hate you.
+Then, in order to determine that the browser can provide the enhanced experience, you must detect and where necessary, test *all* of the features used by your application *before* your application  uses them.
+This will ensure the page doesn't end up irrevocably broken, which is something your users will thank you for.

 The only way to reliably do this is through wrappers, or *facades* if jargon is your thing.
 A library that employs Progressive Enhancement *must* provide a dynamic API.
-Dynamic in that it adapts and changes based on the host environment i.e. the browser.
+Dynamic, in that it adapts and changes based on the host environment i.e. the browser.
 This is what it basically looks like:

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');